Improving libraries & archives

 - Systems and strategies for electronic resources.
 A major UK HE institution and global brand commissioned Ken Chad to evaluate workflows and systems related to the management of electronic resources.

-- The JISC LMS Change project The project helped to develop and disseminate a vision for the future of library systems and a delivery ‘roadmap’.
+- The JISC LMS Change The project helped to develop and disseminate a vision for the future of library systems and a delivery ‘roadmap’.
 The project explored the potential for new approaches to library systems infrastructure, taking account of considerations beyond the traditional Library Management System (LMS) to include other business critical and curatorial systems, both within and above campus.
-Ken Chad is worked in conjunction with the University of Westminster and Sero consulting
+Ken Chad worked in conjunction with the University of Westminster and Sero consulting

 - Open Specifications for Library Systems (LibTechRFP) is a free community resource set up by Ken Chad Consulting to enable the development of standard, open and re-usable specifications for library systems.
 We hope this service will not only help to reduce costs in library technology procurement but facilitate an open dialogue amongst all interested stakeholders to help develop the functionality of library related systems.